Skip to main content

 A market is a true go only when each axis is documented: benchmark-fit notes, decline-path visibility, country-level compliance checks, and a workable Gruv operating path with named owners.
 Keep a market in pilot or hold status when any axis is still assumption-heavy, even if top-line LTV looks strong.

-This pairs well with our guide on What Is Negative Churn?
+For the expansion side of retention, see What Is Negative Churn?
 How Platform Operators Achieve Revenue Expansion Without New Customers.

 Turn your go/no-go rubric into an implementation checklist with policy gates, payout statuses, and reconciliation touchpoints in the Gruv docs.